 The existence of a significant number of warrants may have a negative effect on the market price of our common stock.

-As of December 31, 2023, we had 11.3 million warrants outstanding with a weighted average exercise price per share of $1.07.
+As of December 31, 2024, we had 10.8 million warrants outstanding with a weighted average exercise price per share of $1.14.
 The existence of securities available for exercise and resale is referred to as an "overhang," and, particularly if the warrants are "in the money," the anticipation of potential sales could exert downward pressure on the market price of our common stock.

 Our stock price may be volatile and as a result shareholders could lose part or all of their investment.

-In addition to other risk factors identified in this annual report on Form 10-K and due to volatility associated with equity securities in general, the value of a shareholder's investment could decline due to the impact of numerous factors upon the market price of our common stock, including: - Changes in the worldwide price for the metals we mine;- Adverse results from our exploration, development, or production efforts;- Producing at rates lower than those targeted;- Political and regulatory risks and social unrest, including the conflict between Ukraine and Russia;- Weather conditions and extreme weather events, including unusually heavy rains;- Failure to meet our revenue or profit goals or operating budget;- Decline in demand for our common stock;- Downward revisions in securities analysts' estimates or changes in global financial markets and global economies and general market conditions;- Technological innovations by competitors or in competing technologies;- Investor perception of our industry or our prospects;- Lawsuits;- Economic impact from spread of disease, including from the COVID-19 pandemic;- Our ability to integrate and operate the companies and the businesses that we acquire;- Actions by government or central banks; and - General economic trends.
-Stock markets in general have experienced extreme price and volume fluctuations and the market prices of individual securities have been highly volatile.
-These fluctuations are often unrelated to operating performance and may materially adversely affect the market price of our common stock.
-As a result, shareholders may be unable to sell their shares at a desired price.
+- Changes in the worldwide price for the metals for which we explore;- Adverse results from our exploration efforts;- Political and regulatory risks and social unrest, including the conflicts between Ukraine and Russia and in the Middle East;- Weather conditions and extreme weather events, including unusually heavy rains;- Failure to meet our revenue or profit goals or operating budget;- Decline in demand for our common stock;- Downward revisions in securities analysts' estimates or changes in global financial markets and global economies and general market conditions;- Technological innovations by competitors or in competing technologies;- Investor perception of our industry or our prospects;- Lawsuits;- Economic impact from spread of disease;- Our ability to integrate and operate the companies and the businesses that we acquire;- Actions by government or central banks; and - General economic trends.

-Accounting & Financial Operations2 | 5.7%
+Accounting & Financial Operations1 | 3.1%

 Accounting & Financial Operations - Risk 1

 We have a history of operating losses.
 Although our Rodeo Property generated revenue and free cash flow in 2021 and 2022, that project concluded operations as expected in 2023.
-We restarted mineral extraction at the Velardeña Properties in late December 2023; however, we elected to shutdown mining operations in February 2024 because initial production did not achieve our expected results.
+We restarted mineral extraction at the Velardeña Properties in late December 2023; however, we elected to shut down mining operations in February 2024 because initial production did not achieve our expected results.
 Since we were unable to generate sufficient revenue and net operating margins from operating the Velardeña Properties, we are dependent on future external financing to fund our corporate expenses and exploration activities.
-There is no assurance that such financing will be available on acceptable terms or at all.
-See "-We may not have access to sufficient future capital."
+There is no assurance that such financing will be available on acceptable terms or at all (see "- We may not have access to sufficient future capital.").

-Debt & Financing1 | 2.9%
+Debt & Financing1 | 3.1%

 Debt & Financing - Risk 1